Unhealthiest Dog Breeds

 See files for Dogs

 Have you ever wondered which are the most unhealthy dog breeds?
 And do you ever wonder why some dog breeds are healthier than others?
 If you are considering adopting a dog, their general health status needs to be taken into account.
-When adopting a dog, the breed of dog you decide to adopt is always important.
-Other than making sure you can offer the dog a comfortable home, you need to make sure you have financially budgeted for possible health problems in your dog.
-In fact, studies show that mixed breed dogs live a longer life than purebred dog breeds.
+When adopting a dog, the breed you decide to adopt is always important.
+Other than making sure you can offer the dog a comfortable home, you need to make sure you have the financial ability to care for a dog if they have a health problem.

-For more, here at AnimalWised, we will be uncovering the top 15 dog breeds with the most health problems.
-This list is based on studies and research done into different dog breeds.
+At AnimalWised, we reveal the top 15 dog breeds with the most health problems.
+This list is based on studies and research carried out on different dog breeds.
 Keep reading to discover the unhealthiest dog breeds.

-Sadly, Shar peis are, by far, one of the breeds of dogs most prone to diseases.
-Shar pei tend to suffer from many skin diseases.
-In addition, they are also prone to other canine disorders, such as; entropion, hip dysplasia, cataracts, hypothyroidism or megaesophagus.
+Sadly, Shar Pei dogs are one of the breeds of dogs most prone to disease.
+The Shar Pei tends to suffer from many skin diseases.
+This is due to their characteristic folds which promote bacterial growth.
+They also produce more sebum than many other breeds which encourages skin problems.
+They are also prone to other canine disorders, such as entropion, hip dysplasia, cataracts, hypothyroidism or megaesophagus.

 Rottweilers are strong and robust dogs.
-However, these breed characteristics do not exempt them suffering from hereditary diseases.
-Common Rottweiler health problems, include; subaortic stenosis, elbow dysplasia, hip dysplasia and/or cataracts.
+However, these breed characteristics do not exempt them suffering from hereditary disease.
+Common Rottweiler health problems such as subaortic stenosis, elbow dysplasia, hip dysplasia and/or cataracts have led them to be considered one of the most unhealthy dog breeds.

 Rottweiler dog breeds are also prone to deafness and pancreatitis.
-If you want to know more about this intelligent and dominant dog breed, take a look at our breed file about Rottweilers.
+If you want to know more about this intelligent and dominant dog breed, take a look at our breed file on Rottweilers.

 3. Neapolitan Mastiff

-The Neapolitan mastiff is a giant sized dog breed, commonly known for the large wrinkles that cover its face.
+The Neapolitan mastiff is a giant sized dog breed, commonly known for the large wrinkles that cover their face.
 Like many other large and/or giant dog breeds, Neapolitan Mastiffs have a predisposition to hip dysplasia.
-Its large physical attributes also influence other health problems, such as; ectropion (lower eyelid droop in dogs), entropion and pyoderma (bacterial skin infection in dogs).
+Their large physical attributes also influence other health problems, such as ectropion (lower eyelid droop in dogs), entropion and pyoderma (bacterial skin infection in dogs).
+They make them one of the largest unhealthiest dog breeds.

 4. English Mastiff

-The English mastiff, popularly known as mastiff, is another giant dog breed.
-Mastiff’s are, like other large dog breeds, prone to; hip dysplasia, elbow dysplasia, pulmonary stenosis, cataracts and retinal dysplasia.
+The English mastiff, popularly known as simply the Mastiff, is another giant dog breed.
+As with other large dog breeds, Mastiffs are prone to hip dysplasia, elbow dysplasia, pulmonary stenosis, cataracts and retinal dysplasia.

-If you want to know more about this large dog breed, take a look at our article on; differences between English, French and Spanish Mastiffs.
+If you want to know more about this large dog breed, take a look at our article on the differences between English, French and Spanish Mastiffs.

 5. Irish Wolfhound

-The Irish Wolfhound is a giant dog breed that, apart from presenting a short life expectancy, is considered one of the most unhealthiest dog breeds.
-Some of the hereditary pathologies of Irish Wolfhounds includes; dilated cardiomyopathy in dogs (heart disease) , hip dysplasia or portosystemic shunt.
+The Irish Wolfhound is a giant dog breed that is considered one of the most unhealthiest dog breeds.
+Unfortunately, their health problems mean they have one of the shortest life expectancies or any dog breed.
+Some of the hereditary pathologies of Irish Wolfhounds include dilated cardiomyopathy in dogs (heart disease), hip dysplasia and portosystemic shunt (associated with liver failure in dogs).

 6. Great Dane

 The Great Dane is considered one of the largest dog breeds in the world.
-Great Danes are probably best-known for being a popular giant-sized canine breed.
-This incredibly loyal dog breed is unfortunately among the top 15 unhealthiest dog breeds, prone to; dilated cardiomyopathy, Wobbler syndrome, stomach dilation and hip dysplasia.
+Great Danes are probably best-known for their size, but they are unfortunately among the top 15 unhealthiest dog breeds.
+They health problems include dilated cardiomyopathy, Wobbler syndrome, stomach dilation (gastric torsion) and hip dysplasia.

 Boxer dogs are certainly very popular dog breeds.
-Perhaps, due to this popularity, the breeding of boxers has not been carried out responsibly.
-Boxers have a great predisposition to suffering from several heart problems, as well as skin conditions.
-If you want to find out more about the common diseases of boxer dogs, take a look at our article on; Life expectancy of Boxer Dogs.
+Unfortunately, the physical traits this breed are known for derive from irresponsible breeding.
+This breeding limits their genes and encourages hereditary health problems.
+Boxers have a predisposition to suffering from heart problems, as well as skin conditions.
+If you want to find out more about the common diseases of boxer dogs, take a look at our article on the life expectancy of Boxer dogs.

 French bulldogs are another very popular dog breed.
-French bulldogs are considered friendly dog breeds, but unfortunately, are also listed as one of the unhealthiest dog breeds.
-These cute dogs tend to suffer from brachycephalic dog syndrome, cleft palates, entropion, canine ulcerative colitis and intervertebral disc disease.
+Although they are considered very friendly dogs, French Bulldogs are also unfortunately listed as one of the unhealthiest dog breeds.
+As with boxers, these cute dogs suffer from brachycephalic dog syndrome.
+This is a collection of issues which includes cleft palates, entropion, canine ulcerative colitis and intervertebral disc disease.

 9. Dogo Argentino

 Dogo Argentinos are incredibly impressive dogs.
 They are known for being a faithful dog breed with a balanced character.
-This breed though, unfortunately, has a high predisposition to; deafness, skin problems and hip dysplasia.
+Unfortunately, they are also prone to certain diseases and health issues.
+These include a predisposition to deafness, skin problems and hip dysplasia.

 10. Dobermann Pinscher

-The Doberman Pinscher is a dog breed that, for generations, has accumulated a lot of false myths.
-One of the most common dog myths about Dobermans is that they are prone to health problems which promote aggression.
+The Doberman Pinscher is a dog breed that has unfortunate stigma associated with them.
+This is often the myth that they are aggressive or poor family dogs.
+Some even believe it is their health problems which promote aggression.
 The truth is that none of the frequent hereditary diseases in this dog breed cause or generate aggressiveness.

 11. Scottish Deerhound

-The Scottish hound, also known as Scottish Deerhound, is a giant-sized dog, known commonly for its sociable and gentle nature.
-Some hereditary diseases that can present themselves in this dog breed include; osteochondrodysplasia (skeletal dysplasia), dilated cardiomyopathy or gastric torsion in dogs.
+The Scottish Hound, also known as Scottish Deerhound, is a giant-sized dog, known for their sociable and gentle nature.
+Some hereditary diseases that can present themselves in this dog breed include osteochondrodysplasia (skeletal dysplasia), dilated cardiomyopathy and gastric torsion in dogs.

 12. English Bull Terrier

 English bull terriers stand out as one of the dog breeds with the highest morphological changes.
-In fact, this breeds current appearance has little to do with the initial standard of the breed.
-One of the most frequent hereditary diseases in English bull terriers is lethal acrodermatitis, which causes a bull terrier ¡to die even before reaching adulthood.
+In fact, this breed's current appearance has little to do with the initial standard of the breed.
+One of the most frequent hereditary diseases in English Bull Terriers is lethal acrodermatitis, which causes them to die before reaching adulthood.

-Other common diseases in Bull terriers are; mitral valve dysplasia, deafness, eye diseases and/or demodectic mange.
+Other common diseases in Bull Terriers are mitral valve dysplasia, deafness, eye diseases and/or demodectic mange.
 In addition, this is one of the dog breeds that has a higher probability of presenting behavioral problems.
-For more, take a look at; Common Diseases of Bull Terriers.
+For more, take a look at our article on the common diseases of Bull Terriers.

-The Bullmastiff is a large dog breed that descends from a mix of English bulldog and mastiff.
-Bullmastiffs are dogs of imposing appearance, that are susceptible to; hip dysplasia, entropion, elbow dysplasia, Wobbler syndrome and ataxia.
+The Bullmastiff is a large dog breed that descends from a mix of English Bulldog and Mastiff lines.
+Bullmastiffs are animals of imposing appearance, that are susceptible to hip dysplasia, entropion, elbow dysplasia, Wobbler syndrome and ataxia in dogs.

 14. English Bulldog

-The English bulldog is a dog that, unfortunately, makes up our list of unhealthiest dog breeds.
+The English bulldog is another brachycephalic dog that makes our list of the unhealthiest dog breeds.
 The continuous exaggeration of this dog breed’s physical attributes has turned it into one of the dog breeds with the most health problems.
 English Bulldogs are very prone to a number of hereditary diseases.

 15. Bernese Mountain Dog

-It is important to note that there are no breeds of dogs that are 100% healthy which do not get sick.
-However, we must emphasize that purebred dogs tend to show and suffer more from hereditary health problems than mixed dog breeds.
+It is important to note that there are no breeds of dogs that are 100% healthy and are immune to becoming ill.
+However, it is true that purebred dogs generally tend to suffer more from hereditary health problems than mixed-dog breeds.

 This article is purely informative.
 AnimalWised does not have the authority to prescribe any veterinary treatment or create a diagnosis.
 We invite you to take your pet to the veterinarian if they are suffering from any condition or pain.